Baidu launches ERNIE 5.0 preview 1022, beating GPT‑5 on charts and document tasks

 The Preview 1022 variant of ERNIE 5.0, tailored for textual performance, showed even stronger language-specific results in early developer access.
 While Baidu does not claim broad superiority in general language reasoning, its internal evaluations suggest that ERNIE 5.0 Preview 1022 closes the gap with top-tier English-language models and outperforms them in Chinese-language performance.
 While Baidu did not release full benchmark details or raw scores publicly, its performance positioning suggests a deliberate attempt to frame ERNIE 5.0 not as a niche multimodal system but as a flagship model competitive with the largest closed models in general-purpose reasoning.

-Can ERNIE 5.0 shift the balance of enterprise AI?
-Baidu’s preview 1022 variant shows impressive chart and document understanding scores that surpass OpenAI’s GPT‑5 in internal tests.
-Yet the company stops short of claiming overall reasoning dominance, noting the model is tuned for textual performance.
+ERNIE 5.0-Preview 1022 looks promising - Baidu says its chart and document understanding scores beat OpenAI’s GPT-5 in internal tests.
+Still, the company stops short of claiming overall reasoning superiority, noting the model is really tuned for text work.
+The rollout lands just as OpenAI has pushed out GPT-5.1, which advertises lower token usage and a more chatty tone.

 Further Reading